 Automatic doors leading customers in and out of the departure lounge would stop working at random, leaving passengers baffled and trying to prise the doors open from both sides .
 (Imagine missing your flight because the automatic doors refused to open !!)
 Thankfully they were a bit like London tube trains and opened with a bit of force.

-Our flight was delayed but no information came up on the departure screens until it was nearly an hour late (and even then there was no acknowledgement of the delay); then they decided to switch the boarding gate, just to add to the confusion and frustration – again without any announcement or communication.
-We then queued at the gate and waited for what felt like another 30 mins while staff at the gates continued to ‘not tell anyone what was going on’ and fuss amongst themselves and their computers.
+Our flight was delayed but no information came up on the departure screens until it was nearly an hour late (and even then there was no acknowledgement of the delay); then they decided to switch the boarding gate, just to add to the confusion and frustration – again without any announcement or communication, and more waiting.

 Once boarding passes were eventually checked, the entire plane’s worth of passengers (myself included) were led outside amidst loud plane engines and left to stand out there for another 20 mins or so, outdoors in the baking sun.
 Again, no communication.